Updated

 Does Cursor work with languages other than Python and JavaScript?
 Yes.
 Cursor works with any language that VS Code supports — which is nearly everything.
 The codebase indexing and AI understanding are strongest for popular languages (Python, JavaScript/TypeScript, Go, Rust, Java) but it handles most others competently.

 Can I use Cursor for free forever?
 The Hobby plan has no time limit.
 You can use it indefinitely, subject to the monthly usage caps.
-Once you hit 2,000 completions or 50 premium requests in a month, you’ll need to wait for the reset or upgrade to Pro.
+Once you reach the included Tab-completion or Agent-request limit in a month, the free tier pauses (there’s no on-demand overage on Hobby) until the next reset, or you can upgrade to Pro.